FreeTacMan: Robot-free Visuo-Tactile Data Collection System for Contact-rich Manipulation: Experiments

-\textbf{Temporal-aware pretraining improves the policy performance by aligning visual and tactile embeddings and incorporating temporal dynamics (Q3).} Incorporating time-aware visual-tactile pairs in pretraining leads to a notable performance boost, with the average success rate increasing to 71\%.
-As shown in the last line in \Cref{tab:ablation}, the improvement comes from tasks that demand fine-grained control and the ability to track contact dynamics, such as stamp pressing (85\%) and calligraphy (80\%).
+\textbf{Temporal-aware pretraining improves the performance by aligning visual and tactile embeddings (Q3).} Incorporating both time-aligned and time-adjacent pairs in CLIP pretraining boosts the average success rate to 71\%.
+As shown in the last line in~\Cref{tab:ablation}, the improvement comes from tasks that demand fine-grained control and the ability to track contact dynamics, such as calligraphy (90\%) and stamp (80\%).
 Meaningful gain is witnessed in USB plug (20\%).
-These results show that our approach aligns tactile and visual embeddings while incorporating spatial and temporal context.
+Nevertheless, this 20\% success rate highlights the challenge of high-precision tasks, where sub-millimeter deviations lead to failure.
+This is attributed to limited inverse kinematics accuracy and insufficient modeling of insertion dynamics.
+Future work will thus explore higher-precision arms and reinforcement learning to better learn contact-rich policies.
+Overall, these results confirm that our approach aligns tactile and visual embeddings with spatial-temporal context.

+\textbf{Pretraining demonstrates substantial benefits under data-scarce conditions (Q3).} As shown in \cref{fig:dataefficiency}, ACT policy with pretrained encoder achieves superior performance with only 50 task-specific demonstrations—55\% for cup manipulation, 50\% for calligraphy and 60\% for texture classification—compared to the visual-only baseline (35\%, 20\%, and 20\%, respectively).
+With 100 episodes, its performance in cup and stamp tasks (60\% each) nearly matches the non-pretrained tactile model (70\% and 65\%).
+We further analyze performance discrepancies across task types.
+Perception-centric tasks like texture classification benefit from the generalized features of the pre-training, while action-oriented tasks such as cup manipulation and calligraphy require not only robust features but also sufficient task-specific demonstrations to learn effective action strategies.

+\textbf{Pretraining on \methodname dataset provides robustness against variations among visuo-tactile sensors (Q3).} While our main experiments are conducted in an in-domain setting, where training and evaluation use different sensor batches with high consistency, we also evaluate a more challenging out-of-domain scenario by introducing substantial variations across visuo-tactile sensors.
+As shown in~\Cref{tab:crosssensor}, the pretrained model generalizes well across two distinct sensors, which differ in marker angle (0° vs. 45°) and RGB lighting environment (side vs. bottom).
+The in-domain and out-of-domain performances remain close on the texture classification task (0.85 vs. 0.75) and identical on the fragile cup task (both 0.8).
+In contrast, the non-pretrained counterpart performs poorly, particularly in phases requiring fine-grained tactile perception: a drop from 80\% to 40\% in the tactile-based classification phase, and a catastrophic drop from 70\% to 10\% in the landing phase (which relies on detecting contact with the table before releasing).
+These results validate the effectiveness of tactile pretraining for cross-sensor generalization.